raidancampbell/raidancampbell.github.io.source/content/posts/abusing-context-part-ii.md

 ---
-title: "Abusing Context Part II: Recovery"
+title: "Abusing Context in Go Part II: Recovery"
 date: 2020-06-04T16:31:47-07:00
 draft: false
+summary: A method for recovering context in Go that was omitted somewhere up the callstack
 ---

 While not required, it's highly recommended that you read Dave Cheney's post on [Dynamically Scoped Variables][dynamically scoped variables] before continuing.

 ## What and Why?

 ---
 Consider an instance of [`context.Context`][go context package] as it flows through the code.
 Typically it's created at the beginning of a transaction and enriched or referenced throughout the transaction.